dvlpr-prgmr/auto-clip/README.md

 ## Notes

-- Temporary clip files are written to your system temp directory and removed after they are sent to the client.
+- Temporary clip files are written to the function's temp directory and removed after they are sent to the client.
-- Ensure the host running the service has sufficient disk space for the temporary clip and outbound connectivity to YouTube.
+- The default setup uses the `ffmpeg-static` binary packaged with the function.
+To use a system-level ffmpeg instead, remove `ffmpeg-static` from `package.json` and ensure `ffmpeg` is available on the `PATH` during the build.
+- Function invocations must stay within the Netlify function timeout and size limits.

 ## Frontend (Vue 3 + Vite + Tailwind)